-Contact the municipal clerk if you are interested in becoming a candidate.
-You must file any election forms, such as the nomination form and campaign financial statements, with your municipal clerk.
-The clerk is also responsible for providing information about spending limits and filing deadlines to candidates.
+Third party advertisers must file any election forms, such as the registration form and campaign financial statements, with the municipal clerk.

+The clerk is also responsible for providing information about spending limits and filing deadlines to third party advertisers.

-If your municipality does not have a website you could visit or contact your municipality's offices for more information.
+If your municipality does not have a website, you could visit or contact your municipality's offices for more information.